nylas/exchangelib/README.rst

 Exchange Web Services client library
 ====================================
-This module provides an well-performing, well-behaving and simple interface for communicating with a Microsoft Exchange 2007-2016 Server or Office365 using Exchange Web Services (EWS).
+This module provides an well-performing, well-behaving, platform-independent and simple interface for communicating with a Microsoft Exchange 2007-2016 Server or Office365 using Exchange Web Services (EWS).
 It currently implements autodiscover, and functions for searching, creating, updating and deleting calendar, mailbox, task and contact items.

 .. image:: https://badge.fury.io/py/exchangelib.svg